alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 ### Deploy a compute VM

 - Navigate to the folder in the safe haven repo with the deployment scripts at `<data-safe-haven-repo>/new_dsg_environment/dsg_deploy_scripts/07_deploy_compute_vms`
-- Checkout the `master` branch using `git checkout master` (or the deployment branch for the DSG environment you are deploying to)
+- Checkout the `master` branch using `git checkout master` (or the deployment branch for the DSG environment you are deploying to - you may need to run `git fetch` first if not using `master`)
 - Ensure you have the latest changes locally using `git pull`
 - Ensure you are authenticated in the Azure CLI using `az login`
 - Open a Powershell terminal with `pwsh`